CloudM-Migrate/documentation/Endpoint-Configuration-Guides/GoogleVault.md

 For either source or destination the Google Vault endpoint requires the source/destination Domain and the Super Administrator account.

-### Service Account and P12 Access Key for Google to SaaS Access
+### Service Account and P12 or JSON Access Key for Google to SaaS Access

-A Service Account needs to be created with the correct scopes for the data access and an associated P12 key.
-This account is entered in the endpoint configuration and the P12 key file is uploaded into CloudM Migrate.
+A Service Account needs to be created with the correct scopes for the data access and an associated P12 or JSON key.
+This account is entered in the endpoint configuration and the P12 or JSON key file is uploaded into CloudM Migrate.

 The whole process can be performed via a PowerShell script.